Vitaliano Aguirre II

-Vitaliano "Vit" Napeñas Aguirre II ([vitɐlˈjano naˈpɛɲas ʔaˈɡirɛ]; born October 16, 1946) is a Filipino lawyer serving as a commissioner of the National Police Commission from January 11, 2021 to June 30, 2022.
+Vitaliano "Vit" Napeñas Aguirre II ([vitɐlˈjano naˈpɛɲas ʔaˈɡirɛ]; born October 16, 1946) is a Filipino lawyer who served as a commissioner of the National Police Commission from January 11, 2021, to June 30, 2022.
 He previously served as Secretary of Justice under the Duterte administration from 2016 until his resignation in 2018, and vice president and chief legal counsel of Clark Development Corporation under former President Benigno Aquino III.
 He gained wide public attention in 2012 during the impeachment trial of Supreme Court Chief Justice Renato Corona when he was cited for contempt after he was caught covering his ears while being lectured by the late Senator Miriam Defensor Santiago.

+Aguirre is currently being investigated by the International Criminal Court (ICC) in The Hague for crimes against humanity due to his involvement in the drug war during the administration of Rodrigo Duterte, who has been arrested in March 2025.
+The ICC is expected to release more arrest warrants against people involved in the case.

 Early life and education

 Vitaliano Aguirre II was born and raised in Mulanay, Quezon to Alfaro G. Aguirre and Maria Napeñas.
 His father was a mayor of the town who also served as Liberal Party chairman for almost 40 years.
 The eldest of nine children, he attended the Mulanay Elementary School and graduated as valedictorian in 1959.
 His family then moved to Manila where he received his high school and college education.
 He was a full scholar at San Beda College, graduating magna cum laude with a Bachelor of Arts in 1967.
 He then pursued legal studies at San Beda College of Law, where he and Rodrigo Duterte would become classmates and fraternity brothers in Lex Talionis Fraternitas.
 He graduated from law school as valedictorian and cum laude in 1971, and passed the bar examination the same year.
 As a young lawyer, he joined young activists who fought the Ferdinand Marcos dictatorship.
 He went into hiding for five years after the Marcos dictatorship charged him for inciting to sedition until the case against him was dropped.
 In later years, he would support the Marcos family in politics due to his ties with Rodrigo Duterte.